publicdocs/uscode/assets/md/titles/usc16/us/usc/t16/ch10B/m__us_usc_t16_s777c.md

     (a) __In general__

-    For each fiscal year through 2015 and for the period beginning on October 1, 2015, and ending on December 4, 2015, the balance of each annual appropriation made in accordance with the provisions of [section 777b of this title][/us/usc/t16/s777b] remaining after the distributions for administrative expenses and other purposes under subsection (b) and for multistate conservation grants under [section 777m of this title][/us/usc/t16/s777m] shall be distributed as follows:
+    For each fiscal year through fiscal year 2021, the balance of each annual appropriation made in accordance with the provisions of [section 777b of this title][/us/usc/t16/s777b] remaining after the distributions for administrative expenses and other purposes under subsection (b) and for activities under [section 777m(e) of this title][/us/usc/t16/s777m/e] shall be distributed as follows:

         (1) __Coastal wetlands__

-            An amount equal to 18.5 percent to the Secretary of the Interior for distribution as provided in the Coastal Wetlands Planning, Protection, <sup>\[1\]</sup>  <sup><sup> 1 So in original.
+            An amount equal to 18.673 percent to the Secretary of the Interior for distribution as provided in the Coastal Wetlands Planning, Protection, <sup>\[1\]</sup>  <sup><sup> 1 So in original.
 The comma probably should not appear. </sup></sup>  and Restoration Act ([16 U.S.C.
 3951][/us/usc/t16/s3951] et seq.).

         (2) __Boating safety__

-            An amount equal to 18.5 percent to the Secretary of the department in which the Coast Guard is operating for State recreational boating safety programs under [section 13107 of title 46][/us/usc/t46/s13107].
+            An amount equal to 17.315 percent to the Secretary of the department in which the Coast Guard is operating for State recreational boating safety programs under [section 13107 of title 46][/us/usc/t46/s13107].

-        (3) __Clean Vessel Act__
+        (3) __Boating infrastructure improvement__

+            (A) __In general__

-            An amount equal to 2.0 percent to the Secretary of the Interior for qualified projects under section 5604(c) of the Clean Vessel Act of 1992 ([33 U.S.C.
-1322][/us/usc/t33/s1322] note).
+                An amount equal to 4 percent to the Secretary of the Interior for qualified projects under section 5604(c) of the Clean Vessel Act of 1992 ([33 U.S.C.
+1322][/us/usc/t33/s1322] note) and [section 777g–1(d) of this title][/us/usc/t16/s777g–1/d].

-        (4) __Boating infrastructure__

-            An amount equal to 2.0 percent to the Secretary of the Interior for obligation for qualified projects under [section 777g–1(d) of this title][/us/usc/t16/s777g–1/d].
+            (B) __Limitation__

+                Not more than 75 percent of the amount under subparagraph (A) shall be available for projects under either of the sections referred to in subparagraph (A).

-        (5) __National outreach and communications__
+        (4) __National outreach and communications__

             An amount equal to 2.0 percent to the Secretary of the Interior for the National Outreach and Communications Program under [section 777g(d) of this title][/us/usc/t16/s777g/d].
 Such amounts shall remain available for 3 fiscal years, after which any portion thereof that is unobligated by the Secretary for that program may be expended by the Secretary under subsection (c) of this section.